Pain Specialist in Frisco, TX

 Chronic pain that is left untreated can have far-reaching consequences that go beyond the physical sensations of ongoing discomfort.
 Research indicates that untreated pain impacts a person’s life physically, socially, and financially.

-Chronic pain can change brain circuitry and lead to the deterioration of gray matter, increase the sensitivity to pain signals, reduce the brain’s ability to release natural painkillers, and can cause emotional changes like depression and anxiety and can cause cognitive deficits.
+Chronic pain can change brain circuitry and lead to the deterioration of gray matter, increase the sensitivity to pain signals, reduce the brain’s ability to release natural painkillers, and cause emotional changes like depression anxiety, and cognitive deficits.
 Chronic pain that is left untreated can lead to a host of medical problems, malnutrition, immobility, and the increased risk of falling.
 When pain is effectively treated the negative effects on the brain may be reversible.

-There are a number of ways that pain can be managed.
+There are several ways that pain can be managed.
 Here are three areas that are often used for treating pain.

 Pain medicines are often the first source of pain management for many people.
 They may use over-the-counter medications or prescribed medications to treat pain.
 Most people at some point in their life will use these.
 Medications work well for acute pain, and in some cases of chronic pain, they can be effective, as well.